ebonertz/academy/README.md

 * for loops allow us to repeat a block of code a known amount of times.
 * We can use a for loop inside another for loop to compare two lists.
 * while loops are for looping over a code block an unknown amount of times.
+* while loops run an infinite amount of times as long as their condition remains true.
 * Infinite loops occur when stop conditions are never met.